-The values in the disclosure template are expressed in local currency, i.e. in GBP for the UK data, and Euros for the Irish data, regardless of whether the HCP or HCO was paid in that currency.
+The values in the disclosure template are expressed in local currency, i.e. in GBP for the UK data, regardless of whether the HCP or HCO was paid in that currency.

-Where values had to be converted into GBP from another currency, the exchange rate used was the Norgine Annual Budgetary Conversion Rate at the time of the transaction, or for 2021, 1 Euro = 0.8988 GBP equivalent to 1 GBP = 1.1127 Euros.
-For more rates including cross rates related to 2021, please contact contact@norgine.com or UK-TOV@norgine.com.
+Where values had to be converted into GBP from another currency, the exchange rate used was the Norgine Annual Budgetary Conversion Rate at the time of the transaction, or for 2022, 1 Euro = 0.8561 GBP, and 1 GBP = 1.1681 Euros.
+For more rates including cross rates related to 2022, please contact contact@norgine.com or UK-TOV@norgine.com.